simpleanalytics/docs/_docs/30_features/05-uniques.md

 ## SPAs

-If you have a single-page application we automatically see all visits after the first visit as non unique visit.
+If you have a single-page application we automatically see all visits after the first visit as a non unique visit.
 For the first visit we use above functionality to detect if a visit is unique.

 > If you have any questions about legal aspects or anything else, please [shoot us a message](https://simpleanalytics.com/contact?ref={{ site.hostname }}).